DHTMLX/scheduler/README.md

 [dhtmlxScheduler](https://dhtmlx.com/docs/products/dhtmlxScheduler) is a JavaScript library that allows you to add a Google-like scheduler to your web app or website.

-Intuitive drag-and-drop interface allows the end users to quickly manage events and appointments in different views: Day, Week, Month, Year, Agenda, Timeline, etc.
+Intuitive drag-and-drop interface allows the end users to quickly manage events and appointments in 10 different views, including Day, Week, Month, Year, Agenda, Timeline, etc.

 Feature-rich, highly customizable, and performant, dhtmlxScheduler provides a quick way to add an Ajax-based scheduling calendar on a web page.